How to Build a Raised Garden Bed - Elevated and Raised Garden Beds

 Here are several examples of raised beds that are available commercially.
 All Amazon links open in the new window, so feel free to check them out and read more reviews and recommendations.

-This is ordinary plastic pot that has color and textured finish to look like natural clay.
+This is an ordinary plastic pot that has a color and a textured finish like natural clay.

 One kit requires around 28 cubic feet (around 230 liters) of compact soil.